Judge delays trial of 2 ex-cops in Floyd killing until 2023

 People are also reading…

-The judge said those two events and the publicity surrounding them could make it difficult for jurors to presume that Thao and Kueng are innocent of the state charges against them.
-So, he ordered the seven-month delay to diminish the effects of that publicity.
+The judge said those two events and the publicity surrounding them are significant enough to make it difficult for jurors to presume that Thao and Kueng are innocent of the state charges against them.
+So, he ordered the delay, just shy of seven months, to diminish the effects of that publicity.

 Find AP’s full coverage of the death of George Floyd at: https://apnews.com/hub/death-of-george-floyd